sdminev/vue-wp-headless-example/README.md

 - **Token Expiry Handling:** Automatically log out users when their token expires and redirect them to the login screen.
 - **Role-Based Routing:** Guard frontend routes more strictly based on user roles, hiding or disabling entire views if unauthorized.
 - **Post Creation/Edit:** Extend the UI to allow creating or editing posts for editor/admin roles.
+- **Improved Navigation:** Add a global navigation bar with links to the main sections (e.g. Posts, Login, Logout), and breadcrumb support for better UX.
+Or actual UX for that matter, as it is currently as basic as almost non-existent 😂
+- **Related Content & Filters:** Show related articles on single post pages, and allow filtering posts by category, date, or author.
 - **WP-CLI Integration:** Bundle WP-CLI in the Docker image and automate WordPress installation and configuration fully.
 - **Testing & CI/CD:** Add tests for backend endpoints and Vue components, and set up a basic GitHub Actions pipeline for automated testing.